-Among the characteristic behaviors, the one where it hovers over for example a clearwater lake and then splashes in so that the entire bird seems to disappear may be the most spectacular.
-Quite often, it will come up again carrying a fish, its main food.
+Among the characteristic behaviors, the one where it hovers over, for example, a clear water lake and then splashes in so that the entire bird seems to disappear may be the most spectacular.
+Quite often, it will come up again carrying a fish, its main food (see diet).

 Season varies.
 Spring and summer in temperate latitude but winter to spring in tropical regions.
 Nesting in dispersed pairs or loose colonies.
 Nest is a large stick platform nest lined with seaweed, bark, leaves, or grass.
 It is usually placed in a large tree, but they will also use power poles, rocky cliffs, offshore stacks, or on the ground.
 They readily use artificial platforms erected for their benefit.
 The same nest may be reused each season with both male and female adding material each season so that the nest may reach enormous size.
 Clutch size is 2-4 white eggs marked with brown spots and blotches.
 Incubation is largely by the female.